sdevore/cakephp-sparkpost-plugin/README.md

 To install the plugin using Composer:

 1. Open a terminal and `cd` to your CakePHP application's root directory.
-2. Run `composer require syntaxera/cakephp-sparkpost` and wait for Composer to download the plugin and its dependencies.
+2. Run `composer require syntaxera/cakephp-sparkpost-plugin` to download the plugin and its dependencies.
 3. If you'd like, open `composer.json` for editing and modify the versioning schema for the plugin to your liking.

 ## Manual Installation